bathtime/bcachefs-rollback/README.md

 blkid
 ```

-Edit /etc/mkinitcpio.conf to include the 'bcachefs-rollback' hook and 'bcachefs' module:
+Edit /etc/mkinitcpio.conf to include the 'bcachefs-rollback' hook and 'bcachefs' module.
+Your system's hooks may look different, but just make sure that you add the 'bcachefs-rollback' hook after the 'filesystems' hook:

 ```
 MODULES=(bcachefs)